TeodorDelibasic/Tetris/README.md

 # Tetris
-Implementation of the popular game Tetris
+Implementation of the Tetris video game